 The term ‘postdance’ appeared in 2015 as the name of another conference at MDT, curated by Danjel Andersson (who back then headed the theatre), along with Cullberg ballet artistic director Gabriel Smeets and theoretician André Lepecki.
 No one could say exactly what postdance actually was – and such exposed uncertainty was indeed the very idea of the curators.
 According to Andersson, ‘postdance’ is a container, not a concept, which probably means that this term tries to grope towards and map out current situations in dance rather than define it in settled terms.

-The word ‘postdance’ was vague but nevertheless exposed several issues which were and are still relevant for experimental dance, at least in Western countries.
+The word ‘postdance’ was vague but nevertheless exposed several issues which were and still are relevant for experimental dance, at least in Western countries.
 In the book of the same name, published by MDT two years later, there were texts dealing with queer and feminist strategies in dance, precarious freelance labour, the affective turn in arts and culture, dance in the era of post-internet art, imagination and knowledge production, the aims of choreography, somatics and the issues of power.
-In such a context, dance found itself sensitive to changes and shifts in today’s politics, aesthetics, and social life, but also specific in its relation to bodies, imagination and affects.
+In such a context, dance found itself sensitive to changes and shifts in today’s politics, aesthetics and social life, but also specific in its relation to bodies, imagination and affects.